 THE MEDICAL BENEFITS OF CANNABIS

-Over the past twenty years, medical marijuana programs have expanded from just California to over half of the United States.
-With 33 states having legalized the medicinal use of cannabis, now is the time to talk to your recommending physicians about whether medical marijuana can be used to treat symptoms of your qualifying condition.
+Over the past twenty years, medical cannabis programs have expanded from just California to over half of the United States.
+With 33 states and D.C. having legalized the medicinal use of cannabis, now is the time to talk to your recommending physicians about whether medical marijuana can be used to treat symptoms of your qualifying condition.

-The concept of medical marijuana is far less polarizing today.
-Recent polls illustrate that approximately 84% of Americans are in favor of legalizing cannabis use for medical purposes.
+The concept of medical cannabis is far less polarizing today.
+Recent polls illustrate that approximately 90% of Americans are in favor of legalizing cannabis use for medical purposes.
+Public opinion has changed mostly because of patient success stories and doctors embracing medical cannabis around the country.
 Patients and their caregivers have been the driving force behind the development of cannabinoids as medicine.
-Public opinion has changed mostly because of patient success stories and doctors embracing medical marijuana around the country.

-Though people are becoming more accepting of medical marijuana, federal legislation prevents proper scientific research.
-However, over 60 national and international health organizations officially recognize the potential benefits of medical marijuana.
+Unfortunately, federal legislation prevents proper scientific research.
+However, over 60 national and international health organizations officially recognize the potential benefits of medical cannabis.
 Many of them support granting patients immediate access to legal medical cannabis and, at the very least, encourage clinical research.

-The field of medical cannabis research is limited, but there is extensive anecdotal evidence about the benefits of medical marijuana.
-More and more doctors are issuing medical cannabis prescriptions to their patients.
+Despite a lack of research, there is extensive anecdotal evidence about the benefits of medical cannabis.
+More and more doctors are writing recommendations for their patients.

 Medical Cannabis Use